ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 Read the related publication to get the basic concepts of Darkroom.

 ## Discussion

 * 10.12

  Discussion on the topic

 * 11.28

  Installation problem discussion

 * 12.09

  Division of team work

+* Total: 1-2h

 ## Progress
 **10.07-10.12**

   Choose the research topic

 **10.12-11.28**

   Install Darkroom and the dependencies(lua,terra，llvm...)

   Read the related publication.

 **12.09-12.23**

   Report writing

   Materials collection

 **Updated on 12.23**